 Next-generation dynamic vegetation model integrated with ACME Land Model.

-FATES, a dynamic vegetation model that predicts tree size distributions, disturbance dynamics, and plant trait competition, has been integrated into the ACME Land Model, and released as an open source tool to the public.
+The Functionally Assembled Terrestrial Ecosystem Simulator (FATES) is a dynamics vegetation model that predicts tree size distributions, disturbance dynamics, and plant trait competition.
+It has been integrated into the Accelerated Climate Model for Energy (ACME) Land Model and released as an open-source tool to the public.

-The Functionally Assembled Terrestrial Ecosystem Simulator (FATES) is a demographic vegetation model that includes dynamics that are not included in the current ACME Land Model, such as individual tree growth, death, and competition for light; explicit representation of both natural and anthropogenic disturbance; and competitive dynamics between different plant functional types as a result of their differing plant traits.
+FATES is a demographic vegetation model that includes dynamics that are not included in the current ACME Land Model, such as individual tree growth, death, and competition for light; explicit representation of both natural and anthropogenic disturbance; and competitive dynamics between different plant functional types as a result of their differing plant traits.
 The FATES model has been designed for modularity to allow scientific isolation of component processes and clean scientific experimental design.
-Because FATES makes predictions about tree size distributions, disturbance dynamics, and physiological dynamics at the level of individual trees, it can be more robustly tested against field measurements and can therefore serve as an organizing model for DOE field activities, particularly in forested ecosystems, such as NGEE Tropics.
+Because FATES makes predictions about tree size distributions, disturbance dynamics, and physiological dynamics at the level of individual trees, it can be more robustly tested against field measurements and can therefore serve as an organizing model for U.S. Department of Energy (DOE) field activities, particularly in forested ecosystems, such as the Next-Generation Ecosystem Experiments (NGEE)–Tropics project.
 Now that FATES has been fully integrated into the ACME Land Model, such activities are directly feeding into ACME science.

 Lawrence Berkeley National Laboratory

 FATES-release github repository

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER